AmiQuijano/Research_Track1/README.md

             ELIF Case 3:
                 release_token
                 print 'Token ID dropped at GOAL'
-                drive_backwards
+                drive()_backwards
-                turn_right
+                turn()_right
                 Set condition to False
                 Return num

 ```
 ### Main
 The main function consists on one while loop where the first action executed corresponds to Case 1.
-After Case 1 is executed, performance of Case 2 and Case 3 is alternating until all tokens have been collected.
+After Case 1 is executed, Case 2 and Case 3 are alternating until all tokens have been collected.

 The initialized variables are:
 * `a_th = 2.0`: Threshold for the control of the orientation